arcus-azure/arcus.webapi/docs/features/cloudevent/receive-cloudevents-job.md

 ## How This Works

-An Azure Service Bus Topic resource is required to receive the **CloudEvent**s on.
+An Azure Service Bus Topic resource is required to receive CloudEvents on.
 CloudEvent messages on this Topic will be processed by a background job.

 The background job consists of a custom implementation of the `CloudEventBackgroundJob` which already takes care of topic subscription creation/deletion on start/stop of the job.